 This problem is further compounded by the issue of knowing when to quit.

 According to Seth Godin’s book “The Dip”, you shouldn’t simply bail out at the lowest point of your career/relationship/project/whatever if pushing it for that much longer will yield the results that one desire.

 In other words, don’t quit when you’re feeling down, crappy, or embattled.

 Instead, quit when you’re clear that you’re running the wrong race, headed to a destination that is uncertain to bring forth personal fulfillment.

 Of course, the question is further worsened by the difficulty in measuring success and failure.

-As we consider once again this age-old question, let me leave you with a song that perhaps best characterise the issue of whether one should stay or one should go:
+As we consider once again this age-old question, let me leave you with a song that perhaps best characterize the issue of whether you should stay or you should go: